kodecocodes/ios-interview/iOS Specific Questions/README.md

 Why do you have to update the UI on the main thread?

 > It shows how deep the developer goes to discover the "why" of the
-> things, and he/she doesn't only read answers on StackOverflow.
+> things, and that they don't only read answers on StackOverflow.

 Tell me about techniques for building UI for all device types and screen sizes.

-> I can find out what the interviewee knows about Storyboards, traits
+> I can find out what the interviewee knows about storyboards, traits
-> and constraints-in-code and their relative advantages and pitfalls.I
-> can find out what the interviewee knows about Storyboards, traits and
-> constraints-in-code and their relative advantages and pitfalls.
+> and constraints-in-code and their relative advantages and pitfalls.

-What's your opinion on using Storyboards versus programmatic UI?
+What's your opinion on using storyboards versus programmatic UI?

-What's Autolayout?
+What's Auto Layout?

-What are memory leaks and how we should avoid them?
+What are memory leaks and how should we avoid them?

 > 1) Talking a little bit about ARC and how it works.
 >
-> 2) Stating the 3 main reasons for causing memory leaks which are: a)
+> 2) Stating the 3 main reasons for causing memory leaks which are:
+>
-> Strong relationship between 2 classes referencing each others b)
+> ​	a) Strong relationship between 2 classes referencing each other.
-> Strong relationship between a protocol and a class (example in
+> ​	b) Strong relationship between a protocol and a class (e.g. in
+> delegation pattern).
-> delegation pattern) c) Strong self inside a closure in a class.
+> ​	c) Strong `self` inside a closure in a class.
+>

-3) To avoid them we should use weak or unowned in those cases."
+> 3) To avoid them we should use `weak` or `unowned` in those cases.

 How would you describe how an iOS application works to a five year old?